-The destruction of the Great Library of Alexandria
+Who Destroyed the Great Library of Alexandria?

 Yet, no dynasty can survive for long without the support of their subjects, and the Ptolemies were keenly aware of this.
 Thus, the early Ptolemaic kings sought to legitimize their rule through a variety of ways, including assuming the role of pharaoh, founding the Graeco-Roman cult of Serapis, and becoming the patrons of scholarship and learning (a good way to show off one’s wealth, by the way).
 It was this patronage that resulted in the creation of the great Library of Alexandria by Ptolemy.

 Perhaps one of the most interesting accounts of its destruction comes from the accounts of the Roman writers.
 According to several authors, the Library of Alexandria was accidentally destroyed by Julius Caesar during the siege of Alexandria in 48 BC.
 Plutarch, for instance, provides this account:

-when the enemy tried to cut off his (Julius Caesar’s) fleet, he was forced to repel the danger by using fire, and this spread from the dockyards and destroyed the great library.
+When the enemy tried to cut off his (Julius Caesar’s) fleet, he was forced to repel the danger by using fire, and this spread from the dockyards and destroyed the great library.

 (Plutarch, The Life of Julius Caesar, 49.6)

 However, as the Library was attached to the Musaeum, and Strabo did mention the latter, it is possible that the library was still in existence during Strabo’s time.
 The omission of the library can perhaps be attributed either to the possibility that Strabo felt no need to mention the library, as he had already mentioned the Musaeum, or that the library was no longer the centre of scholarship that it once was (the idea of ‘budget cuts’ seems increasingly probable).
 In addition, it has been suggested that it was not the library, but the warehouses near the port, which stored manuscripts, that was destroyed by Caesar’s fire.

 The second possible culprit would be the Christians of the 4 th century AD.
 In 391 AD, the Emperor Theodosius issued a decree that officially outlawed pagan practices.
-Thus, the Serapeum or Temple of Serapis in Alexandria was destroyed.
-However, this was not the Library of Alexandria, or for that matter, a library of any sort.
-Furthermore, no ancient sources mention the destruction of any library at this time at all.
-Hence, there is no evidence that the Christians of the 4 th century destroyed the Library of Alexandria.
+Thus, the Serapeum or Temple of Serapis in Alexandria was destroyed and converted into a Christian Church.
+Many documents are thought to have been destroyed in the process.
+However, this was not the Library of Alexandria, or for that matter, a library of any sort, although it is believed that it held about ten percent of the library of Alexandria’s documents.